 Dear Congregation Beth Israel members and friends,

-Soon we will gather again for the awesome journey of Yom Kippur.
+And now on to other things.
 For those who are interested, here are explanations of three Yom Kippur customs: wearing white, wearing a tallit for Kol Nidre, and avoiding leather.

 Why do we wear white on Yom Kippur?